kazagkazag/redux-simple-api/README.md

 Type of the base action. `baseType` and `suffixes` (see below) will be used to construct types of all three main actions.

-#### startSuffix: string --> delete

-Suffix of the start action.
-It will be added to the `baseType`.
-Overrides initial configuration of the RSA.

-#### successSuffix: string --> delete

-Suffix of the success action.
-It will be added to the `baseType`.
-Overrides initial configuration of the RSA.

-#### failedSuffix: string --> delete

-Suffix of the error action.
-It will be added to the `baseType`.
-Overrides initial configuration of the RSA.

 ```js
 const addUser = () => request({